Erik & Kriss: Lyrics

-After the duo created the song Bærumsgramatikk, which is a self-ironic, humorous, and satirical interpretation of the situation in Bærum, they have repeatedly used the theme in their songs.
-In the song, they try to dispel the myths about their home town being exaggeratingly majestic, affluent, and conceited.
-Both in the song Oppblåst På Livstid, and in Putt Diamanter Opp, which is a cover of Lil' Kims Lighters Up, they shape an exaggerated and almost pompous portrait of Bærum and their own adolescence.
+After the duo created the song "Bærumsgramatikk", which is a self-ironic, humorous, and satirical interpretation of the situation in Bærum, they have repeatedly used the theme in their songs.
+In the song, they try to dispel the myths about their hometown being exaggeratingly majestic, affluent, and conceited.
+Both in the song "Oppblåst På Livstid", and in "Putt Diamanter Opp", which is a cover of Lil' Kims "Lighters Up", they shape an exaggerated and almost pompous portrait of Bærum and their own adolescence.
 On their later record, Verden Vil Bedras, they moved away from focusing on Bærum and peoples thoughts and feelings about the place.

-In recent times, after the group reached an agreement with MTG Music, the lyrics of Erik og Kriss have been characterized as having a more serious undertone.
-The themes include: drug abuse, bullying, and the media's incessant use of scare tactics.
+Recently, after the group reached an agreement with MTG Music, the lyrics of Erik og Kriss have been characterized as having a more serious undertone.
+The themes include drug abuse, bullying, and the media's incessant use of scare tactics.

 Production

 The tracks are produced mainly by Kriss, who with his experience from Noroff and his home studio has become a well known producer in the genre.
 Both albums are produced at Brickwall Studio Productions, while the earlier songs were created at Kriss' home studio.

-The music of Erik og Kriss has an amusing tone - a style they have kept since the start - and attempt to spread the good message through their songs.
-Similarly, they also have many serious songs on their two albums.

 At other times, they employ other producers.
-The most known of these is Alis from Klovner i Kamp, and Andyboy, who produced the songs Lille Norge and Kvinne.
+The most known of these is Alis from Klovner i Kamp, and Andyboy, who produced the songs "Lille Norge" and "Kvinne".

 Contributions

 During the period before their debut album, the vocalists Thomas Seeberg and Maria Sandsdalen contributed to many songs.
 Sandsdalen continued to collaborate with her vocals on both of the albums.
-The media personality Tor Milde contributes in the song Anmeldelsen from Gull og Grønne Skoger produced by football player Christer George.
+The media personality Tor Milde contributes in the song "Anmeldelsen" from Gull og Grønne Skoger produced by football player Christer George.
 On Verden Vil Bedras, the country singer Finn Wang, rock vocalist Martin Diesen from Inglow, and the world-renowned American rapper Coolio contribute.
 For concerts, they have Eirik «Lydmann» Gjessing along with them as tour manager, DJ and factotum.

 Other activities

-In the Fall of 2008, Erik og Kriss will take part in TVNorges biggest production ever, with the TV program Grease along with Henriette Lien.
-It will be a talent show which will be used to find two candidates for the channels own musical based on the original Grease.
-They will work as reporters and follow the program contestants.
+In the fall of 2008, Erik og Kriss took part in TVNorges the biggest production ever, with the TV program Grease along with Henriette Lien.
+It was a talent show which was used to find two candidates for the channel's own musical based on the original Grease.
+They worked as reporters and followed the program contestants.

-In May 2008, they went on a week-long surf trip to La Point Surfcamp in Portugal with the TV channel The Voice TV.